-As Plaintiffs' motion describes, the 2020 Rule rescinded here was the product of over a decade of bipartisan policy deliberation, focused on addressing specific, verified problems caused by proxy firms' uniquely powerful and unregulated role in the corporate governance process.
-See generally D.E.
-33, pp. 4-10.
+As Appellants' brief describes, the 2020 Rule rescinded here was the product of over a decade of bipartisan policy deliberation, focused on addressing specific, verified problems caused by proxy firms' uniquely powerful and unregulated role in the corporate governance process.
+See generally Opening Br.
+7-17.

 Indeed, because of the ubiquity of proxy voting and the sheer number of votes that must be taken by institutional investors and large intermediaries, the SEC itself agrees that proxy advisory firms "have become uniquely situated in today's market to influence, and in many cases directly execute, these investors' voting decisions."
 2020 Rule, 85 Fed.
 Reg. at 55,083.
 To put it more concretely, institutional investors controlling over \$5 trillion in assets under management "voted in lockstep alignment with either ISS or Glass Lewis in 2020," with the result that these proxy firms' recommendations directed those institutions' votes on over 100,000 individual corporate resolutions that year.
-See Paul Rose, Proxy Advisors & Market Power: A Review of Institutional Investor Robovoting 10-11 (Apr.
+See Paul Rose, Proxy Advisors & Market Power: A Review of Institutional Investor Robovoting at 10-11 (Apr.
 2021), perma.cc/U2HV-DMRN.
 As the SEC has recognized, ensuring "the transparency, accuracy, and completeness of the information provided to clients of proxy voting advice businesses in connection with their voting decisions" is therefore critical.
 2020 Rule, 85 Fed.
 Reg. at 55,083.

 Concerns have been growing for years, however, that proxy firms have not been providing "transparen[t], accura[te], and complete[]" information to their clients.
 2020 Rule, 85 Fed.
 Reg. at 55,083.
-Indeed, a recent survey by the NAM found that nearly 78% of public company respondents were concerned about the actions of proxy advisory firms, and 56% of them found that they were having to divert resources from their core business functions in order to respond to the actions of proxy advisory firms.
-See NAM Manufacturers' Outlook Survey, Fourth Quarter 2018 8, 13 (Dec.
+Indeed, a survey by the NAM found that nearly 78% of public company respondents were concerned about the actions of proxy advisory firms, and 56% of them found that they were having to divert resources from their core business functions in order to respond to the actions of proxy advisory firms.
+See NAM Manufacturers' Outlook Survey, Fourth Quarter 2018 at 8, 13 (Dec.
 20, 2018), perma.cc/9CNE-HSYU.
+In a separate NAM survey, 77% of publicly traded manufacturers expressed concerns that the environmental, social, and governance ("ESG") agendas of proxy firms and other third parties would increase costs for companies and divert resources from long-term value creation.
+See NAM Manufacturers' Outlook Survey, Fourth Quarter 2012 at 3 (Jan 4, 2023), perma.cc/HA9X-STXW.

 Similarly, data from 2016, 2017, and 2018 show that proxy advisory firms' reports on nearly one hundred companies included numerous factual and analytical errors.
 Frank M. Placenti, Analysis of Proxy Advisor Factual and Analytical Errors in 2016, 2017, and 2018 (2018), perma.cc/RGR3-YR6X.
 And a 2019 survey by the Society for Corporate Governance found that 42% of corporate respondents had been subject to factual or analytical errors or omissions by proxy firms in the preceding three years, and catalogued dozens of specific examples of such errors.
-See Comment of the Society for Corporate Governance 4-7 & appx.
+See Comment of the Society for Corporate Governance at 4-7 & appx.
 A, File No. S7-22-19, Amendments to Exemptions from the Proxy Rules for Proxy Voting Advice (Feb.
-3, 2020), perma.cc/6FNL-L848.\(^1\)
+3, 2020), perma.cc/6FNL-L848.

 The 2020 Rule was a targeted, compromise solution addressed at precisely these problems.
-Indeed, the agency adopted the 2020 Rule explicitly on the basis of widespread "concerns . . . focused on the accuracy and soundness of the information and methodologies used to formulate proxy voting advice businesses' recommendations" and the resulting "risk of proxy voting advice businesses providing inaccurate or incomplete voting advice . . . that could be relied on to the detriment of investors."
-Amendments to Exemptions from the Proxy Rules for Proxy Voting Advice, 84 Fed.
-Reg.
-66,518, 66,520 (Dec.
-4, 2019) ("2019 Proposed Rule"); see also id. ("In light of these
+Indeed, the agency adopted the 2020 Rule explicitly on the basis of widespread "concerns . . . focused on the accuracy and soundness of the information and methodologies used to formulate proxy voting advice businesses' recommendations" and the resulting "risk of proxy voting advice businesses providing inaccurate or incomplete voting advice . . . that could be